AvinashSingh777/Sales_Insights_Dashboard-Power-BI-SQL/README.md

 1. Show all customer records <br />
        SELECT * FROM customers;
-2. Show total number of customers
+2. Show total number of customers <br />
        SELECT count(*) FROM customers;
-3. Show transactions for Chennai market (market code for chennai is Mark001 SELECT * FROM transactions where market_code='Mark001';
+3. Show transactions for Chennai market (market code for chennai is Mark001 <br />
+       SELECT * FROM transactions where market_code='Mark001';
-4. Show distrinct product codes that were sold in chennai SELECT distinct product_code FROM transactions where market_code='Mark001';
+4. Show distrinct product codes that were sold in chennai <br />
+       SELECT distinct product_code FROM transactions where market_code='Mark001';
-5. Show transactions where currency is US dollars SELECT * from transactions where currency="USD"
+5. Show transactions where currency is US dollars <br />
+       SELECT * from transactions where currency="USD"
-6. Show transactions in 2020 join by date table
+6. Show transactions in 2020 join by date table <br />
        SELECT transactions.*, date.* FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020;
-7. Show total revenue in year 2020,
+7. Show total revenue in year 2020, <br />
        SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.currency="INR" or transactions.currency="USD";
-8. Show total revenue in year 2020, January Month, SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and date.month_name="January" and
+8. Show total revenue in year 2020, January Month, <br />
+       SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and date.month_name="January" and
        (transactions.currency="INR" or transactions.currency="USD");
-9. Show total revenue in year 2020 in Chennai
+9. Show total revenue in year 2020 in Chennai <br />
        SELECT SUM(transactions.sales_amount) FROM transactions INNER JOIN date ON transactions.order_date=date.date where date.year=2020 and transactions.market_code="Mark001";